munavi/smart_cellar/README.md

 # Smart Cellar Frontend

-This code is an essential component of the bachelor's project on the topic "Smart Cellar: Development of a Full-Stack App for Reducing Food Waste and Promoting a Sustainable and Cost-Effective Lifestyle."
+This code is an essential component of the bachelor's project on the topic "Smart Cellar: development of a full-stack app for reducing food waste and promoting a sustainable and cost-effective lifestyle".

 ## Requirements